ilanman/Rpres_ML_2/index.md

 <space>

 - Data is I.I.D.
-  - $Y$'s assume to come from family of exponential distributions
+  - $Y_{i}$'s assume to come from family of exponential distributions
 - Uses MLE to determine parameters - Not OLS
+  - OLS: Minimize the SSE
+  - MLE: Maximize the (log) likelihood function
+  - "Given the data, what is the most likely model?"
   - MLE satisfies lots of nice properties (unbiased, consistent)
+  - Used for many types of non-linear regression models
   - Does not require transformation of $Y$'s to be Normal
   - Does not require constant variance